-Litschi also used his Roberta’s email to send his Roberta’s confidential profit and loss reports, in an effort to help his and Falco’s new project, which based on emails sent between Litschi and Falco, involved a physical location.
+Litschi also used his Roberta’s email to share Roberta’s confidential profit and loss reports, in an effort to help his and Falco’s new project, which based on emails sent between Litschi and Falco, involved a physical location.

-Additionally, Falco was accused of failing to return their mobile pizza oven.
-Roberta’s claimed that they paid for an that was in Falco's custody when he was an employee, and he failed to return the oven to them when his employment was terminated.
-Roberta’s alleged that Falco agreed to return the oven to a Roberta’s associated LLC, in an agreement on April 14, 2017.
+Additionally, Falco was accused of failing to return the title to their mobile pizza oven.
+Roberta’s claimed that they paid for an oven that was in Falco's custody when he was a Roberta’s employee, and he didn’t return the title to them when his employment was terminated.
+Roberta’s alleged that Falco agreed to return the title to a Roberta’s-associated LLC, in an agreement on April 14, 2017.

-But Roberta’s claimed that Falco didn’t return the pizza oven, and on June 22, 2017, Falco, sent the LLC an invoice for $53,000.
+But Roberta’s claimed that Falco didn’t return the title to the oven, and on June 22, 2017, Falco sent the LLC an invoice for $53,000.
 Roberta’s claimed that Falco’s justification for that cost was “lost business”—$15,000 per month.
 Roberta’s believed that Falco’s invoice was a ploy to get them to give up ownership of the oven.